 To know more about this part of my journey do watch the video.
 The video was made for me by a team of professionals working for Gujarat Tourism Board.

-Will I Go Back Again?
+get link Will I Go Back Again?

 I wold go back running to Kutch again if I get an opportunity because I am sure there is much more to explore than what I have been able to cram in my three trips!